 When the MVC Decoder finishes the job, then users can use other professional non-linear editing tools such as Adobe Premiere (and its alternatives) to do some additional editing based on their own special requirements.

 Click the MVC Encoder mode at the launcher screen of DVDFab Geekit, and load the two edited MKV video streams to merge them into one 3D SSIF video or a SBS MKV file.

 Input: 3D Blu-ray disc, 3D Blu-ray ISO file

 Output: two separate MKV files

 Output: 3D SSIF file, SBS 3D MKV file

-Sign up for news and special offer, and get 25% OFF Coupon Code for your first Order!
+Sign up for news & special offers, and get 25% OFF coupon code for your first order!